Mongol conquest of the Jin dynasty: Under Genghis

+1211-1213 campaigns

-When the conquest of the Tangut-led Western Xia empire started, there were multiple raids between 1207–1209.
-When the Mongols invaded Jin territory in 1211, Ala 'Qush, the chief of the Ongut, supported Genghis Khan and showed him a safe road to the Jin dynasty's heartland.
-The first important battle between the Mongol Empire and the Jin dynasty was the Battle of Yehuling at a mountain pass in Zhangjiakou which took place in 1211.
-There, Wanyan Jiujin, the Jin field commander, made a tactical mistake in not attacking the Mongols at the first opportunity.
+In 1211, Mongol troops broke through the Jin's Great Wall at Wushabao and attacking fortresses along the border.
+At Yehuling, a mountain pass near today's Zhangjiakou, Wanyan Jiujin, the Jin field commander, made a tactical mistake in not attacking the Mongols at the first opportunity.
 Instead, he sent a messenger to the Mongol side, Shimo Ming'an, who promptly defected and told the Mongols that the Jin army was waiting on the other side of the pass.
-At this engagement, fought at Yehuling, the Mongols massacred thousands of Jin troops.
-The Mongols learnt at an early age to always fight on the move.
-They would pass through towns to draw their opponent away from their animals.
-When they fell for the Mongol army's trap, the Mongols would kill them and take their animals.
-While Genghis Khan headed southward, his general Jebe travelled even further east into Manchuria and captured Mukden (present-day Shenyang).
-The Khitan leader Liu-ke had declared his allegiance to Genghis in 1212 and conquered Manchuria from the Jin.
+After this engagement, the Mongols massacred thousands of Jin troops when they retreated to Huihebao.
+While Genghis Khan headed southward, his general Jebe travelled even further east into Manchuria and captured the Jin's Eastern capital (present day-Liaoyang).

+The Mongols entered Juyong Pass and advanced to the walls of the Jin central capital, Zhongdu (present-day Beijing).
+However, due to its heavy defenses, the Mongol army withdrew from the siege the Mongols and started to pillage the entire northern Hebei and Shanxi regions before withdrawing.